alephium/docs/docs/ralph/contracts.md

 }
 ```

-In the Rhone upgrade, we support utilizing contract fields after deploying the contract in the same transaction.
+In Ralph, you can read or write contract fields within the same transaction after deploying the contract.
 With the above example, you can call the `foo.update` after deploying the contract `Foo`:

 ```rust
 @using(preapprovedAssets = true)